esm7/obsidian-map-view/README.md

     -   The map control panel is now prettier and smaller when unused.
     -   The note name and cluster popups now follow the Obsidian theme.

-### 1.6.0

--   Powerful query filters are here!
-You can now combine operators of tags and paths with logical operators.
--   New "focus note in Map View" context menu for notes, which opens Map View with a path query that focuses that specific note.

 ### 1.5.0

 -   Map View now saves its state to the Obsidian back/forward mechanism (unless configured not to).